This example shows how to create a figure with multiple graphs interactively and add different types of plots to each graph using the plot tools.

 Adding a plot to an axes using the Variables panel overwrites existing plots in that axes.

-Add a bar graph of cos(x)
+Add a bar graph of cos(x) versus x to

 the upper subplot without erasing the existing line plot.
 Use the Add